collardeau/react-with-state-props/README.md

   }
 ];

-// Use the Store component to initiate React state and setState actions
+// Use the `react-with-state-props` Store component to initiate state and actions
   <Store
     withState={withState}
     render={props => {